OCD: Obsessive-Compulsive Disorder in Youth

 Obstacles in the treatment of OCD include:

-- unconscious fears of one's intense, denied inner agner
+- unconscious fears of one's intense, denied inner anger

 - a compulsive need to control

-- withdrawal into the sick or victim role as a way to avoid or control others
+- withdrawal into the sick or victim role as a way to avoid peers or control others

-- a desire to punish others or seek revenge with a refusal to give up anger
+- a desire to punish others or seek revenge with a refusal to give up control

 - lack of confidence or courage in teachers and principals in addressing bullying in schools.

-Parents can assist their children who struggle with this challenging anxiety disorder by encouraging them to try to trust more, not give into needless worries and fears and to resolve their anger with anyone who has hurt them.
-The new and promising field of positive psychology has a great deal to offer children with OCD and their families.
+Parents can assist their children who struggle with this challenging anxiety disorder by encouraging them to try to trust more, not give into needless worries and fears and to resolve their anger with anyone who has hurt them by working on forgiving.
+The new and promising field of forgiveness therapy has a great deal to offer children with OCD and their families.